stuarteberg/job-description-diffs/description.md

 Summary:
-The Senior Software Engineer will be a member of a team of software engineers dedicated to accelerating science at the HHMI Janelia Research Campus.
-This position requires a passion for coding, demonstrated expert-level proficiency in a general language such as Java, C++, or Python, and demonstrated project technical leadership skills.
+The Principal Software Engineer will be a member of a team of software engineers dedicated to accelerating science at the HHMI Janelia Research Campus.
+This position requires a passion for coding, expert-level proficiency in multiple languages such as Java, C++, or Python, strong technical leadership skills, and a track record of extraordinary technical accomplishments.
 Essential Duties and Responsibilities:
 Software Development
 Will write excellent code, which means customizing implementation decisions based on (a) understanding the software development lifecycle, spanning customer requirements, planning, design, prototyping, agile feedback, implementation, maintenance, testing, requirements staging, (b) technology selection, (c) implementation style (degree of object orientation, degree of performance optimization, framework leverage), (d) likelihood of reusability or service containerization, (e) documentation requirements.